 Economic Shifts Created Affordable Solar

 The financial landscape for solar has changed drastically in recent years.
 In the late 1990s and early 2000s, businesses evaluating solar often had difficulty justifying the financial investment due to insufficient payback periods, which were oftentimes between ten and twenty years.
 The sustainability benefits were a powerful motivator, but financial ROI requirements put PV technology out of reach for many commercial and industrial markets.

 Fast forward to today, and the financial returns for businesses going solar are now quite attractive.
 Costs have come down significantly while legacy incentive programs still exist, leading to simple paybacks that are often less than seven years, and in some cases less than five years.
 This fact, coupled with reliable systems that produce cheap, green energy for more than 30 years, makes now the ideal time to invest in solar.

 A perfect storm of events has led to solar’s affordability.
 Initially, solar adoption was stimulated by significant government incentives in countries like Germany.
 A huge wave of international demand led to major investments in manufacturing economies of scale, which has lowered system component costs for everyone.
 Today in the United States, legacy incentives are paired with low system costs to offer the best return on investment scenario in history.

 Businesses thinking about solar today need to understand these financial incentives, how they are changing, and why it is important to act now to reap the largest financial gains.

-Inflation Reduction Act Offers Significant Federal Tax Credits for Solar Maximized Through 2022
+Inflation Reduction Act Offers Significant Federal Tax Credits for Solar

-The federal Investment Tax Credit (ITC) is a universal and important incentive for solar customers.
-Unlike a tax deduction, which only reduces a company’s taxable income, the ITC gives any business with tax liability a federal tax credit on its solar investment.
-Currently, the ITC rate is twenty-six (26%) percent.
+The ITC rate is thirty (30%) percent.
 This means that a business making an investment of $100,000 in solar would offset its federal tax bill by $30,000 in the first year alone.